andrew-hoffman/WDMHDA/README.md

 This project is a High Definition Audio aka Azalia codec and controller driver for all versions of Windows with WDM support which is Windows 98SE and ME (and possibly 98FE and 2000 as well, but not tested there yet.)

-Current status is a MVP Proof of Concept that functions in VMware and VirtualBox; further development is needed to support more real hardware.
-Testing and feedback from anyone who can run this on real hardware with a [kernel debugger](https://bikodbg.com/blog/2021/08/win98-ddk/) will be appreciated.
+Current status is a MVP Proof of Concept that functions in VMware and VirtualBox, and on Intel controllers with a Realtek ALC2xx; further development is needed to support more real hardware.
+Testing and feedback from anyone who can run this on bare metal with a [kernel debugger](https://bikodbg.com/blog/2021/08/win98-ddk/) will be appreciated.
 May experience possible horrible screeching and popping noises or static, and possible hard freezes when the driver is loaded or unloaded.
+If you want to use this in some kind of business critical production I would highly recommend either a Sound Blaster Live, CMI8738 or any $2 USB Audio dongle instead.
+(Seriously, almost all of the cheapest USB dongles work perfectly in 98se/Me.
+If you're using QuickInstall 0.9.6 you will need to add the wdma_usb.inf file back to C:\Windows\Inf though)

 Windows 9x may need to be patched to function at all on modern hardware even when virtualized.
 See [JHRobotics' Patcher9x project](github.com/JHRobotics/patcher9x) and [Sweetlow's patch for memory resource conflict issues](https://msfn.org/board/topic/186768-bug-fix-vmmvxd-on-handling-4gib-addresses-and-description-of-problems-with-resource-manager-on-newer-bioses/).